 The Owner hereby covenants with the Council in respect of Development Parcel A that:

-The Owner shall alongside its first application to the Council for reserved matters approval in respect of Development Parcel A submit to the Council a scheme for the reasonable improvement of Cricklewood Green and the Owner shall use Reasonable Endeavours to implement the scheme as approved subject to obtaining all necessary consents
+The Owner shall alongside its first application to the Council for reserved matters approval in respect of Development Parcel A submit to the Council a scheme for the reasonable improvement of Cricklewood Green and the Owner shall, subject to obtaining all necessary consents and the permission of the Council as landowner of Cricklewood Green,, use reasonable endeavours to implement the scheme as approved

-The Owner shall establish a community engagement group to oversee the curation, management and operation of the public activities including the events programme within Cricklewood Green and the Public Square.
+The Owner shall establish a community engagement group to oversee the curation, management and operation of the public activities including the a programme of regularly scheduled public events within Cricklewood Green and the Public Square.

 The Owners shall liaise with the Council in establishing the community engagement group (including agreeing its terms of reference, membership and governance) and shall invite the Council to nominate an officer to participate in the group.